Boccca2014/shortentheurl/README.md

 https://s-url1.herokuapp.com/.

 **Note**: Please try to wait a few seconds until the shortened URL appears.
-Since the backend is deployed on the Heroku Free tier, it sometimes takes more than one try to activate/"wake" the server.
+Since the backend is deployed on the Heroku Free tier, it sometimes takes more time (or more than one request) to activate/"wake" the server.

 More notes on deployment can be found under `Build A Local Instance` below.